Exeter-Diabetes/CPRD-Codelists/readme.md

 ### Defining a cohort of mixed Type 1/Type 2/'other' diabetes
 Include participants with:
 * At least one diabetes QOF (Quality and Outcomes Framework) medcode (Diabetes/exeter_medcodelist_qof_diabetes).
 The QOF codelist was constructed from Read codes from version 38 and SNOMED codes from version 44 of the QOF, which include all codes from previous versions.
-QOF codes for non-Type 1/non-Type 2 diabetes mellitus were not excluded, but these codes are also in the 'exclusion_diabetes' codelist, so people with these codes are removed (see next bullet point).
+QOF codes for non-Type 1/non-Type 2 diabetes mellitus were not excluded, so people with non-Type 1/non-Type 2 diabetes mellitus will not be excluded (note that gestational diabetes is not in QOF so people with gestational diabetes only may be excluded).

-Those with any diabetes exclusion medcode (codes for non-Type 1/non-Type 2 diabetes mellitus; Diabetes/exeter_medcodelist_exclusion_diabetes) with any date are defined as having 'Other' diabetes type (i.e. not Type 1 or 2).

 &nbsp;